aFightClub/Rails-Framework/README.md

 ## What is it, again?

 It will setup the dashboard, authentication with an account view and registration view.
 Uses TailwindCSS for styling and has a simple layout.
-Go from nothing to soemthing as fast as possible.
+Go from nothing to something as fast as possible.
 The auth / application have two seperate layouts.
 There is an `application` folder for share partials for header, footer, etc.

 - Dashboard
 - Login